Women's team wins third consecutive title, men's team wins second title in three-year span

 Cross Country Head Coach, Paul Rice, recaps the Bradley Meet and previews the Horizon League Championship

 Cross Country Head Coach, Paul Rice recaps the Michigan Intercollegiate and previews the upcoming meet at Bradley

-Paul Rice enters his 15th season as head coach for Oakland's men's and women's cross country programs.
-In the summer of 2006, Rice was named the first full-time coach in the program's history as well as taking on head coaching duties for the men's and women's track teams.
+Paul Rice enters his 20th season as head coach for men’s and women’s cross country and has also served as the head coach for men’s and women’s track and field since the program’s inception in 2006, when he was named the first full-time coach in the program's history.

 During the 2010 season, Rice led the women's team to their first-ever Summit League Championship.
 Oakland placed four runners in the top eight to score 45 points edging out defending champion Southern Utah by five points.
 Lia Jones, Brittni Hutton and Sara Lieblein earned All-Summit League first team honors and Kelsey Carmean earned second team honors.
 Rice earned his first Women's Cross Country Summit League Coach of the Year award, the fourth coach of the year accolade of his career.

 In 2005, Rice led the men's team to its second conference championship in four years, as Oakland placed all five of its scoring runners in the top-15 to compile 38 points, edging Southern Utah for the title.
 The Golden Grizzlies were paced by Summit League Runner of the Year Adam Frezza who won the event.
 Four runners earned all-conference honors: Frezza and Paul Kulisek were named to the first team while Andrew Lawrick and Jason Young were second-team selections.
 The team also earned its first-ever regional ranking when it was 14th in the United States Cross Country Association Great Lakes Region poll.